vladislav77777/Translator_Test_Task_Fintech/README.md

 # Translation Service

-This is a simple translation service built with Spring Boot that uses an external translation API.
+This is a simple translation service built with Spring Boot that uses an external translation rapid API.

 ## Prerequisites

 - Docker
-- Docker Compose
 - Java 17 or higher
 - Maven